-PACKAGE T A ≤ 25°C DERATING FACTOR $T_A = 70^{\circ}C$ T A = 85°C PWP 2.7 W (1) 21.8 mW/°C 1.7 W 1.4 W
+PACKAGE T A ≤ 25°C DERATING FACTOR T A = 70°C T A = 85°C PWP 2.7 W (1) 21.8 mW/°C 1.7 W 1.4 W

-(1) Please see the Texas Instruments document, PowerPAD Thermally Enhanced Package Application Report (literature number SLMA002), for more information on the PowerPAD package.
-The thermal data was measured on a PCB layout based on the information in the section entitled Texas Instruments Recommended Board for PowerPAD of the before mentioned document.
+(1) See the Texas Instruments document, PowerPAD Thermally Enhanced Package Application Report (literature number SLMA002), for more information on the PowerPAD package.
+The thermal data was measured on a PCB layout based on the information in the section entitled Texas Instruments Recommended Board for PowerPAD of the before-mentioned document.